Vision, Mission and Goals

-The majority of undergraduate academic advising is provided through decentralized units housed in academic departments and colleges.
+The majority of undergraduate academic advising is provided through decentralized academic advising/advisors in the academic departments and colleges.

 Delivery of undergraduate academic advising is determined by departments or colleges to meet the needs of their areas.

-- Two colleges have advising centers staffed by professional advisors.
+- Two areas (College of Business and Elementary Education / Early Childhood) have advising centers staffed by professional advisors.

-- Most assign students to faculty advisors who also maintain teaching responsibilities.
+- Most departments assign students to faculty academic advisors who also maintain teaching responsibilities.

-In addition, advisors from each college annually participate in 24 campus-wide advising events coordinated by the Office of Academic Advising.
+In addition, advisors from each college annually participate in 24 campus-wide advising/orientation events coordinated by the Office of Academic Advising.

-There are three centralized units that perform and/or support advising at UNI:
+There are centralized offices / programs that perform or support student academic advising at UNI:

 These units work with students and campus-wide advisors to: